-The Fabulous Fox Theatre is pleased to offer seating and other accommodations for our guests with special needs.
-All special accommodations can be requested through MetroTix at (314) 534-1111 or (800) 293-5949, 9am to 9pm.
-Guests with hearing loss may also use the Relay Missouri service by calling (800) 735-2966 (TTY) or visit relaymissouri.com.
+The Fabulous Fox Theatre is pleased to offer accessible seating, communication aids, and other accommodations for our guests with special needs.
+All special accommodations can be requested through MetroTix at (314) 534-1111 or (800) 293-5949 or by emailing email@example.com.
+Deaf and hard of hearing guests may also use the Relay Missouri service by calling (800) 735-2966 (TTY) or visit relaymissouri.com.

 - Broadway productions will usually have interpretive services scheduled on a Friday of the show's run.
 For other performances or non-Broadway productions, please let us know your needs when purchasing tickets.

-- A limited number of infrared assistive hearing head sets for those with some hearing loss are available at no charge for all performances at Guest Services in the main lobby.
+- A limited number of infrared assistive hearing head sets for hard of hearing guests are available at no charge for all performances at Guest Services in the main lobby.

-- The Fabulous Fox Theatre, in partnership with Pohlman Reporting Company, LLC, also offers individual closed-captioning devices at performances of theatrical productions when requests are made at least two weeks in advance.
-Guests who are deaf or hard-of-hearing will be able to read the dialogue and the song lyrics on the captioning devices.
+- The Fabulous Fox Theatre offers individual closed-captioning devices at performances of theatrical productions when requests are made at least two weeks in advance.
+Guests who are Deaf or hard-of-hearing will be able to read the dialogue and the song lyrics on the captioning devices.
 On the date of the performance, captioning devices can be picked up at Guest Services in the main lobby.

 - Broadway productions will usually have captioning scheduled on Saturday matinee performances of a show’s run.

 - Any guest wishing to request an individual closed-captioning device for an upcoming performance must notify email@example.com at least two weeks prior to the performance date.